Khel Now logo

 2. Olivier Giroud

 Returning to Olivier Giroud, despite not being highly rated most of the time, the Frenchman has played an important role in the success of every team he has played for.
-The 36-year-old has 258 club goals in 640 appearances and has won more than ten league titles.
+The 36-year-old has over 250 club goals in 600 plus appearances and has won more than ten league titles.

-Olivier Giroud proved his worth against Poland on Sunday, scoring a record-breaking 52nd goal for France to become the country's all-time leading scorer.
+Olivier Giroud proved his worth against Poland, scoring a record-breaking 52nd goal for France to become the country’s all-time leading scorer.
 Thierry Henry, a legendary Arsenal and Barcelona forward, previously held the record.

 Among other trophies, he has won one Ligue 1 title with Montpellier, three FA Cups with Arsenal, one UEFA Champions League title with Chelsea, and one Serie A title with Milan.
 Meanwhile, his greatest achievement may be winning the FIFA World Cup with France in 2018.